LATST: Are Transformers Necessarily Complex for Time-Series Forecasting: Introduction

 \subsection{Transformer-based Long-term Time Series Forecasting}

-The application of transformers to time series forecasting gained momentum following the introduction of the Transformer model \cite{Vaswani2017} which established its potential as a universal backbone for various tasks across multiple modalities.
-The attention mechanism at the core of this architecture is formulated as follows:
+The application of Transformers to time series forecasting gained momentum following the introduction of the Transformer model which established its potential as a universal backbone for various tasks across multiple modalities.\cite{Vaswani2017} The attention mechanism at the core of this architecture is formulated as follows:

 where \( Q \), \( K \), and \( V \) represent the query, key, and value matrices, respectively, and \( d_k \) denotes the dimension of the key vectors.
-This formulation allows transformers to dynamically weigh the significance of various input elements, facilitating the capture of intricate dependencies within the data.
+This formulation allows Transformers to dynamically weigh the significance of various input elements, facilitating the capture of intricate dependencies within the data.

-Recent studies have tailored transformer models specifically for long-term time series forecasting.
-For instance, Informer \cite{Zhou2021} introduces ProbSparse self-attention and distillation techniques to efficiently identify the most relevant keys for forecasting, thereby reducing computational complexity and enhancing interpretability by focusing on essential temporal signals.
-Similarly, Autoformer \cite{Wu2021} employs decomposition and auto-correlation mechanisms, effectively merging classical and modern methodologies to enhance model performance.
+Recent studies have tailored Transformer models specifically for long-term time-series forecasting.
+For example, Informer introduces ProbSparse self-attention and distillation techniques to efficiently identify the most relevant keys to forecasting, thus reducing computational complexity and improving interpretability by focusing on essential temporal signals.\cite{Zhou2021} Similarly, Autoformer employs decomposition and auto-correlation mechanisms, effectively merging classical and modern methodologies to enhance model performance.\cite{Wu2021}